tc39/notes/meetings/2018-07/july-26.md

 - [proposal](https://github.com/msaboff/JavaScript-Standard-Library)
 - [slides](https://github.com/msaboff/JavaScript-Standard-Library/blob/master/slides-JS-std-lib-July-2018.pdf)

-MS: The amount of functionality part of the JavaScript standard library would likely grow over time and less module code would need to be downloaded.
+MLS: The amount of functionality part of the JavaScript standard library would likely grow over time and less module code would need to be downloaded.
 The standard library wouldn't be enabled by default—a programmer would just import this functionality and be able to use it.
 Hypothetically, suppose someone comes to TC39 asking for a new method to be added to the JS Core.
 Everything looks useful and we decide to move forward.
 They propose `Array.smooshed`.
 Because we've polluted the namespace, we've made it very difficult to determine whether it's going to be a problem.
 Is there a way we can add extensibility safely?
 Imported objects are frozen and users extend via inheritance and wrapping.
 This is what I propose so we don't get "smooshed" again.
 (Reads slide about extending Statistics library).
 This raises a bunch of questions that are out of scope for this proposal, like what features go into standard library vs. core library, how do we stage new features, and how do we collaborate with Node.js and web standards bodies?
 Next steps are to describe polyfill fallback support.

 JHD: I specifically want on my website to say this polyfill replaces any browser implementation of the Standard Library.
 This is useful to fix bugs in browsers.
 There's plenty of examples where code that's doing some built-in thing and the fact that the browser's supplying it, but doesn't work, and I should be able to deny access to the original versions.

-MS: So how you do this today with some other module wanting to do some functionality is...
+MLS: So how you do this today with some other module wanting to do some functionality is...

 JHD: Yeah

-MS: Can't that module/polyfill do something on the global object?
+MLS: Can't that module/polyfill do something on the global object?

 JHD: Yes, and I appreciate the danger that that code can change the world, but I'd like to create a function that nails down the implementations of the functions I care about then issues a callback when it's safe to use.

-MS: That's a bigger problem than what this spec is trying to solve.
+MLS: That's a bigger problem than what this spec is trying to solve.

 JHD: Most people don't bother to lock down, so I propose we do something that makes that more ergonomic.